-Range supervision.
-A certified NRA range safety officer is directly supervising all live fire on the range.
-Additionally, the instruction offered must be done by a currently certified National Camping School shooting sports director certified as an NRA/NMLRA muzzleloading rifle instructor or an NMLRA muzzleloading rifle instructor.
+A current certified NRA RSO is to directly supervise all live fire on the range.
+Additionally, the instruction offered must be done by a current NRA certified National Camping School shooting sports director certified as an NRA Muzzleloading Rifle Instructor, a current NRA certified Muzzleloading Rifle Instructor.
 These must be two separate individuals.
+Both RSO and Instructor must have a current NRA card with them and on file with the C.C.D. while on any range in MTC.
+The muzzleloading Rifle Range is only used for Council Approved Activities.